Multi-qubit Randomized Benchmarking Using Few Samples

 Now we use a telescoping series trick~(\cref{lem:telescoping series} and in particular \cref{cor:second_order_series}) on the last factor to write this as

 Here we see that getting a sharp bound on the variance will depend on getting sharp bounds on the difference between the $\chi_i$ prefactors and the square of the depolarizing parameter $f^2$.
 Before we start giving upper bounds to \cref{eq:main_mid_variance}, we would like to note that the behavior of \cref{eq:main_mid_variance} with respect to the sequence length $m$ is very well matched to that of the final upper bounds given in \cref{variance_final,variance_final_SPAM}.
 This justifies the use of \cref{variance_final,variance_final_SPAM} to set the weights in \cref{alg:IRLS}.\\

 Up to this point the derivation has been valid for any input state difference $\nu$ and output positive operator $Q$.
 However now we will restrict to the case of ideal $Q$ and $\nu$.
 For the general case of non-ideal $Q$ and $\nu$ see the Supplementary materials.
-In the case of ideal $Q$ and $\nu$ we can say that (\cref{lem:projector_lemma,lem:diagonal_squared_channel} to upper bound
+In the case of ideal $Q$ and $\nu$ we can use \cref{lem:projector_lemma,lem:diagonal_squared_channel} to upper bound

 where $r = 1- F_{\mathrm{avg}}(\mc{E},I)$ is the infidelity of the quantum channel.
 We would like to note here that \cref{lem:projector_lemma} can only be applied if $\nu$ ($Q$) are proportional to $\mathbf{P}$ ($\id + \mathbf{P}$).
 Moreover, we will see in \cref{subsec:opt_max_var} that without this assumption the variance of RB will scale linearly in infidelity $r$.
 Continuing the calculation, for $r\leq \frac{1}{3}$, we can say that (\cref{lem:chi_f_bound})